5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 ## Current OCLP Status

-- Unknown yet.
-Waiting for official statements by Dortania et. al.
+- Waiting for official statements by Dortania et. al.
+- There's now a OCLP Mod available which can run in macOS Tahoe.

 ## Known Issues